 It not only blocks the ads but also displays what this is blocking, and with a click you can allow a specific tracker.
 Overall ghostery is another lesser-known but powerful ad blocker for web browsers.

-Ad Blockers are a way to save bandwidth and kill those annoying limits, as Navin blogged some sites restrict users if they have an Ad-blocker enabled.
+Ad Blockers is a way to save bandwidth and kill annoying ads, as Navin blogged some examples of how some websites restrict users if they have an Ad-blocker enabled.
 For example most of the Famous and News portal sites doing that.
-If you’ve liked this post, or have a suggestion!
-Shout in comments.